-Component Annual estimates: Source data and methods used to determine level for benchmark and other years or used to prepare an extrapolator or interpolator Current quarterly estimates: Source data and methods used to prepare an extrapolator Business current transfe er payments (net) (\$161.4 billion) To persons (net) (\$51.4 billion) All years except the most recent year.
+Miscellaneous payments (\$17.3 billion) Federal government rents and royalties (\$6.0 billion) All years.
+Receipts from land and mineral leasing, Combined Statement of Receipts and Expenditures , U.S. Department of the Treasury.
+For offshore leases, projections of receipts from OMB Budget ; for land and onshore mineral leasing, data from the Monthly Treasury Statement .
+State and local government rents and royalties (\$11.3 billion) Census Bureau quinquennial census of governments and annual surveys of state and local governments, adjusted to a calendar year basis from a fiscal year basis, and judgmental trend.
+Judgmental trend.
+Business current tran sfer payments (net) (\$161.2 billion) To persons (net) (\$55.7 billion) All years except the most recent year.
 For all components, information from government agency reports and trade sources.
 Most recent year.
 Judgmental trend.
 Same as the annual estimates for the most recent year.
-To government (net) (\$110.7 billion) For federal, receipts from OMB's Budget of the United States and documentation from the Department of Justice about fines recorded on an accrual basis.
-For state and local, receipts from Census Bureau quinquennial census of governments and annual surveys of state and local governments, adjusted to a calendar year basis from a fiscal year basis and net insurance settlements, as described above.
+To government (net) (\$96.9 billion) For federal, receipts from OMB's Budget of the U.S. Government and documentation from the Department of Justice about fines recorded on an accrual basis.
+For state and local, receipts from Census Bureau quinquennial census of governments and annual surveys of state and local governments, adjusted to a calendar year basis from a fiscal year basis and net insurance settlements, as described above, and judgmental trend.
 Judgmental trend.
-To the rest of the world (net) (-\$0.8 billion) Estimated as part of the international transactions accounts.
+To the rest of the world (net) (\$8.6 billion) Estimated as part of the international transactions accounts.
 Same as the annual estimates.
-Proprietors' income with inventory valuation and capital consumption adjustments (\$1,3 376.8 billion) Farm proprietors' income with inventory valuation adjustment (\$45.9 billion) USDA data on net income, obtained by deriving gross income (cash receipts from marketing, inventory change, government payments, other cash income, and nonmoney income) and subtracting production expenses, adjusted to exclude corporate income based on USDA quinquennial census and annual survey data.
+Proprietors' income v vith inventory valuation and capital consumption adjustments Farm proprietors' income with inventory valuation adjustment (\$44.9 billion) USDA data on net income, obtained by deriving gross income (cash receipts from marketing, inventory change, government payments, other cash income, and nonmoney income) and subtracting production expenses, adjusted to exclude corporate income based on USDA quinquennial census and annual survey data.
 For crops, BEA quarterly allocation of USDA annual projections of crop output.
 For livestock, USDA quarterly projections of cash receipts and inventories.
 For both crops and livestock, quarterly allocation of USDA annual projections of government subsidy payments and production expenses.
-Farm capital consumption adjustment (-\$5.9 billion) See the entry "Less: capital consumption adjustment" under "Consumption of fixed capital."
+Farm capital consumption adjustment (-\$6.0 billion) See the entry "Less: Capital consumption adjustment" under "Consumption of fixed capital."
 See the entry under "Consumption of fixed capital."
-Nonfarm proprietors' income (\$1,114.4 billion) All years except the most recent year.
+Nonfarm proprietors' income (\$1,189.1 billion) All years except the most recent year.
 Income from IRS tabulations of business tax returns, adjusted for understatement of income on tax returns and for conceptual differences.
 Most recent year.
 For construction, trade, and services, indicators of activity such as construction spending (value put in place).
 For others, judgmental trend.
 Same as the annual estimates for the most recent year.
-Nonfarm inventory valuation adjustment (\$8.3 billion) See the entry "Inventory valuation adjustment" under "Corporate profits."
+Nonfarm inventory valuation adjustment (-\$7.2 billion) See the entry "Inventory valuation adjustment" under "Corporate profits."
 See the entry under "Corporate profits."
-Nonfarm capital consumption adjustment (\$214.1 billion) See the entry "Less: capital consumption adjustment" under "Consumption of fixed capital."
+Nonfarm capital consumption adjustment (\$280.1 billion) See the entry "Less: Capital consumption adjustment" under "Consumption of fixed capital."
 See the entry under "Consumption of fixed capital."